 - Microsoft Data Analyzer was built into Office XP Suite.
 It was used to analyze data, create charts and graphs.
 The output could be saved in a number of formats: HTML, XLS, and PPT

 - Microsoft Diagnostics was a software tool that allowed viewing the status and printing of computer components.
 It helped in troubleshooting the devices running Windows operating systems.
-It was discontinued in the late 1990s as it could not detect plug and play devices and certain other types of peripherals.
+It was discontinued in the late 1990s as it could not detect plug-and-play devices and certain other types of peripherals.

-- DirectX Media: A set of multimedia related APIs that could enhance games and multimedia activities.
+- DirectX Media: A set of multimedia-related APIs that could enhance games and multimedia activities.
 It contained web animation 2D/3D and DirectShow for multimedia streaming with emphasis on higher resolution display.

 - DriveSpace: A utility for compression of Hard Disk Drives, it worked well for floppy disks as well.
 It came with MS-DOS 6.0 and some parts of it belonged to a company named Stac Electronics.
-Microsoft wanted to take over the DriveSpace, but Stac Electronics couldn’t agree – landing Microsoft in a legal battle.
+Microsoft wanted to take over DriveSpace, but Stac Electronics couldn’t agree – landing Microsoft in a legal battle.
 Perhaps that was the reason why Microsoft didn’t keep it alive.

 - Encarta: was available both on disks and on the Internet.
 It was initially a paid program containing encyclopedia, dictionaries, and atlas maps.
 The service was later online only and displayed advertisements for revenue.